Our telephone number, if you want to be on the program, 800-282-2882 and the email address lrushbo at eibnet.com.

 The story is based on interviews with more than a dozen donors and staffers and operatives who have interacted with the Clinton Family Foundation or continue to do so.

-And the Politico says taken together the accounts of all of these donors and staffers and operatives portray an organization scrambling to address concerns about its budgeting, about its fundraising, about its donor vetting while being buffeted by a raging political storm.
+And the Politico says, taken together, the accounts of all of these donors and staffers and operatives portray an organization scrambling to address concerns about its budgeting, about its fundraising, about its donor vetting while being buffeted by a raging political storm.

 I'll tell you this.

-And that Bill Clinton and Hillary are going to be back in the number one and two seats of power.
+And he's expecting Mrs. Clinton's going to be elected the president and that Bill Clinton and Hillary are going to be back in the number one and two seats of power.

 And that he's going to get paid back for his donation.